AdityaSrivast/kernel-tasks/Task2/Readme.md

-## Checkpatch tasks
-Steps followed:
-- Generated commits.log using shell command
-- Run checkpatch.pl over all the generated commits to analyse which error and warning messages occur the most.
-> Used multi-threading as sequential(single thread) was taking too much time (>2 hours).
+# Task 2

-### Directory structure:
+## Directory structure:
 - commits: generated commits.log from v5.6 to v5.8, excluding merge commits
-- reports: contains errors and warning types before and after the corresponding commit.
-Also contains the following analysis and their relative difference.
+- reports: contains `checkpatch.pl` report for the commits using changes after the commit `bd714c6376` and before it.
+Also the analysis made from these reports.